 Ok, this is suitable for me.
 How do I start?

-- Ensure you are eating quality protein sources.
 Protein is an essential macronutrient for health and wellbeing.
 If you are able to source grass-fed and/or organic meats then they are the way to go.
 You can also include plant-based protein sources in the form of legumes, seeds and nuts.

-- Have lots of colour in your meals.
 Colour is where the nutrients are!
 Make sure you’re having a ‘rainbow’ of colour in each meal as this will boost your nutrient intake through food.

 Alfalfa, artichokes, Asian greens, asparagus, baby spinach, bamboo shoots, bean sprouts, bok choy, broccoli, broccolini, brussels sprouts, cabbage, capsicum, cauliflower, celery, chard, cucumber, eggplant, endive, fennel, green beans, kale, kohlrabi, leeks, lettuce, mushrooms, okra, olives, onions, radicchio, radish, rocket, sea vegetables, snow peas, spinach, sprouts, squash, tomato, watercress, zucchini.

-Potatoes, sweet potatoes, corn, cassava, canned vegetables.
+Potatoes, sweet potatoes, corn, cassava, carrot, pumpkin, beetroot.

 Nuts & Seeds